Edward R. Murrow Award for Overall Excellence

-With respect toward the legacy of the station and the evolution of a product for today’s news consumer, WKYT continued to strengthen its product in 2016 by developing the market’s only investigative unit, finding unique ways to make newscasts and digital content more engaging, and becoming a leader in how to incorporate social media – especially Facebook Live – into the lives of its viewers.
+With respect toward the legacy of the station and the evolution of a product for today’s news consumer, WKYT continued to strengthen its product in 2017 by further developing the market’s only investigative unit, finding unique ways to make newscasts and digital content more engaging, and becoming a leader in how to incorporate social media – especially Facebook Live – into the lives of its viewers.

-In addition to producing seven hours of newscasts each weekday on WKYT (CBS), the news department produces two hours of news each day on Sinclair-owned WDKY (Fox), and a newly launched 6:30 p.m. newscast on WKYT’s digital sub-channel.
+In addition to producing seven hours of newscasts each weekday on WKYT (CBS), the news department produces two hours of news each day on Sinclair-owned WDKY (Fox), and a 6:30 p.m. newscast on WKYT’s digital sub-channel.
 WKYT is also home to Kentucky’s longest running and most respected weekly public affairs program.

-ENGAGING VIEWERS: In 2016, the WKYT FirstAlert Weather team’s Weather Watcher program engaged viewers to work hand-in-hand with them to provide weather condition updates from all over Kentucky.
+ENGAGING VIEWERS:To take digital content to the next level, WKYT continued its mission to deliver interactive storytelling through graphics and 360-degree photography on its website.
+In 2017, the WKYT FirstAlert Weather team’s Weather Watcher program engaged viewers to work hand-in-hand with them to provide weather condition updates from all over Kentucky.
 By being part of the team of WKYT Weather Watchers, viewers share real-time weather information and images, are part of events designed to teach our Weather Watchers about meteorology, and gave them the opportunity to better know the WKYT FirstAlert Weather team.